 Wearing false eyelashes after Laser Eye Surgery

-Of course, you’ve got all the ones you’d expect: ‘How long does the procedure take?
+Of course, we have the ones you would expect: ‘How long does the procedure take?
 What are the chances of something going wrong?
 When can I drive and get back to work?’

 ‘Will anything actually touch my eye?
 Will the treatment hurt?
 What if I sneeze during the procedure?’